 Grants expense consists of unconditional grants.
-Unconditional grants are expensed when grant agreements are executed.
+Unconditional grants are expensed as of the effective date of the grant agreement.
 Certain grants may be subject to the grantee fulfilling specific conditions.
 Such conditional grants are considered commitments and are not recorded as expense until the conditions of the grant are met.